-If the biggest group controls all of the money, the last item it buys adds little happiness; it is a low priority.
-But FSV makes some money buy high priorities of other big groups, adding more to their happiness.
+If a majority controls all the money, the last item they choose adds little to their happiness; it is a low priority.
+But that money can buy a high priority of another big interest group, adding more to their happiness.